vbukreev/vbukreev/README.md

-👨‍💻 Software Engineering Student | Aspiring Game Developer
+👨‍💻 Software Engineering Student | Aspiring Software Developer

 🎮 Passionate about creating immersive gaming experiences and exploring the intersection of technology and creativity.